ThomasCalle/JavaScript_Interview_Assessment/README.md

 SOFTWARE.
 ```

-## Acknowledgments
-Thank you, for reveiwing my first use and implemenation of JavaScript among a published project.
-Apprecaite those who particiapte among my great journey on any form or level, until next time - Adios.

 ## Author

 Follow me on Github at [ThomasCalle](https://github.com/ThomasCalle)!
 Additional questions or concerns? feel free to contact me at thomas.calle@outlook.com.

-Until next, adios!

 © 2023 [ThomasCalle](https://github.com/ThomasCalle).
 Confidential and Proprietary.
 All Rights Reserved.

+## Acknowledgments
+Thank you, for reveiwing my first use and implemenation of JavaScript among a published project.
+Apprecaite those who have particiapted among my great journey - until next time, Adios!